ppessi/posture-tracker/README.md

 ### Prerequisites
 <p>
 Posture Tracker uses <a href="https://github.com/cmusatyalab/openface">OpenFace</a>, so you need to install OpenFace and everything OpenFace needs (<a href="http://cmusatyalab.github.io/openface/setup/">Setup instructions for OpenFace</a>).
 The GUI uses Kivy.
+Notify-osd needed for notifications at least on Linux systems.
 </p>
 <p>
 Of course, you also need a webcam.